Tune Model Hyperparameters

 How to configure Tune Model Hyperparameters

-Train a model using a parameter sweep
+Train a model by using a parameter sweep

 This section describes how to perform a basic parameter sweep, which trains a model by using the Tune Model Hyperparameters module.